Topl/daml-on-topl/spec/processors/assets.md

 If the `SignedAssetTransfer` is in `Pending` state, the transaction is broadcast to the network.
 If the broadcast of the transaction succeeds it exercises the `SignedAssetTransfer_Sent` choice on the `SignedAssetTransfer` contract.
 If the processor does not succeed in the broadcast of the transaction it exercises the `SignedAssetTransfer_Fail` choice.
 After the exercise of `SignedAssetTransfer_Sent`, a new `SignedAssetTransfer` contract is created with status `Sent`.

-If the `SignedAssetTransfer` is in `Sent` state, the current implementation executes the `SignedAssetTransfer_Confirm` choice, which creates a new  `SignedAssetTransfer` with status `Confirmed`.
+If the `SignedAssetTransfer` is in `Sent` state, the processor checks the confirmation status on the server until the confirmation threshold is met and then  executes the `SignedAssetTransfer_Confirm` choice, which creates a new  `SignedAssetTransfer` with status `Confirmed`.

 If the `SignedAssetTransfer` is in `Confirmed` state, then the `Organization_AddSignedAssetTransfer` choice (from the `Organization` contract) is exercised.
 This choice creates an `AssetIou` contract to represent the asset in the system.